Skip to Content

 Here’s another explanation of how earthing works:

-Let’s say you have a that has a metal chassis, and the live wire inside has come loose and is now touching the metal chassis.
+Let’s say you have a floodlight that has a metal chassis, and the live wire inside has come loose and is now touching the metal chassis.

 GLORIOUS-LITE 2 Pack 100W LED Flood Light Outdoor